Freidel-Maillet type presentations of $U_q(sl_2)$: Abstract

 \section{Abstract}

 A unified framework for the Chevalley and equitable presentation of $U_q(sl_2)$ is introduced.
 It is given in terms of a system of Freidel-Maillet type equations satisfied by a pair of quantum K-operators $\cK^\pm$, whose entries are expressed in terms of either Chevalley or equitable generators.
-The Hopf algebra structure is reconsidered in light of this presentation, and interwining relations for K-operators are obtained.
-A K-operator solving a spectral parameter dependent Freidel-Maillet equation is also considered.
-Specializations to $U_q(sl_2)$ admit a decomposition in terms of $\cK^\pm$.
-Explicit examples of K-matrices are constructed.
+The Hopf algebra structure is reconsidered in light of this unified framework, and interwining relations for each pair of $\cK^\pm$ are obtained.
+A K-operator solving a spectral parameter dependent Freidel-Maillet type equation is also considered.
+Different specializations of this K-operator are shown to admit a decomposition in terms of $\cK^\pm$ of Chevalley or equitable type.
+Explicit examples of K-matrices without/with spectral parameter are derived by specializing the K-operators previously obtained.

 -0.5cm

 { MSC:\ 16T25;\ 17B37;\ 81R50.}

 {{ {\it \bf Keywords}: $U_q(sl_2)$; Equitable presentation; FRT presentation; Freidel-Maillet algebras}}